 - 4. Lock the front part of the soft top.

 - a.
-Remove the cap (1) as illustrated.
+Remove the cap 1 as illustrated.

-- b.
-Insert a suitable tool (2) (located in the trunk) into the hole and turn clockwise.
+- Insert a suitable tool 2 (located in the trunk) into the hole and turn clockwise.

-- After closing the top manually, have the system checked and/or repaired by a NISSAN dealer as soon as possible. - Avoid leaving the vehicle outside for long periods or driving at high speeds.
+- After closing the top manually, have the system checked and/or repaired as soon as possible.
+It is recommended you visit a NISSAN dealer for this service. - Avoid leaving the vehicle outside for long periods or driving at high speeds.
 The rear of the top is not locked completely, and this may allow wind and rain to get into your vehicle.